mgrewe/ovmf/INSTALLATION.md

 We provide two ways of installing OVMF on your computer:

 1. [Easy method](#easy-installation-for-windows): Step-by-step installation that uses a binary package created by us.
-This method works is for Windows only.
+This method works with Windows only.

-2. [Walk-through method](#walk-through-installation): Installation which requires preparation of Blender and compilation of OpenFace.
-This has been tested on Windows and Linux systems.
+2. [Advanced method](#advanced-installation): Advanced installation including preparation of Blender and compilation of OpenFace.
+This works for Windows and Linux systems.

 # Easy Installation for Windows